-SPN Corporate | Transparency in Coverage
+SPN Corporate | Pricing Disclosures

 In 2020, the Federal Government finalized “Transparency in Coverage” Rule, which requires health insurers and group health plans, including self-funded clients, to provide cost-sharing data to consumers.